 If you are planning to attend and you have a disability requiring any special assistance at the meeting and/or if you have any concerns, please immediately notify the ADA Coordinator.

-The City of Traverse City and Downtown Development Authority are committed to a dialog that is constructive, respectful and civil.
-We ask that all individuals interacting verbally or in writing with board members honor these values.
+The City Commission for the City of Traverse City is committed to a dialog that is constructive, respectful and civil.
+We ask that all individuals interacting verbally or in writing with the Commission honor these values.